Services

 An isolated assessment of individual components is no longer sufficient.

-• Why implementation is complex
+• Why is implementation complex?

 The main challenge does not lie in individual requirements, but in how they interact: